COMP 579 - Reinforcement Learning

 never-ending/continual RL, non-markovian structures, POMDPs, multi-task RL

-- We also had three assignments and one project throughout the course.
+- We had three assignments and one final project.

 -

-Bandit Algorithms - Explored the UCB, Thompson sampling, and epsilon greedy algorithms
+Bandit Algorithms - Explored UCB, Thompson sampling, and epsilon greedy algorithms

 on a k-armed Bernoulli bandit problem